 Adopted Gardens & Planters

-The majority of the dish planters in downtown Elgin have been adopted and planted thanks to the following residents, businesses and organizations:
+In 2019, the majority of the dish planters in downtown Elgin were adopted and planted thanks to the following residents, businesses and organizations:

 1. The Haight

 2. Residents of 600 Prospect

 4. Friends Loving Elgin (three planters on Chicago Street bridge)